OfficeDev/Office-Add-in-Commands/FAQ.md

 ###Debug: Buttons not showing
 **I'm using Visual Studio F5 to deploy my add-in but I don't see any buttons on the Ribbon, why?**

-Deploying via Visual Studio F5 is not yet supported on the preview.
-You have to use a network share per instructions on the [readme](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/blob/master/README.md).
+Deploying via Visual Studio F5 is in preview.
+See instructions at the bottom of [readme](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/blob/master/README.md).

 **I deployed the Add-in manifest using a SharePoint App Catalog, which shows as "My organization" in the insertion dialog and I don't see buttons on the Ribbon, Why?**

-During the preview only Network share (which appears as "Shared Folder") is supported.
-Make sure to hit refresh to trigger loading of your Add-ins
+Deploying Add-ins with commands via the SharePoint Add-in Catalog is not supported

 **Its really hard to debug why a button doesn't show up, what can I do?**